ERDES: A Benchmark Video Dataset for Retinal Detachment and Macular Status Classification in Ocular Ultrasound: Methods

-\subsection{Pre-processing:}
+Labeling was performed at the clip level, which means that each ultrasound video clip was assigned a single overall label rather than annotating individual frames.
+This approach was selected to reflect how ocular ultrasound is interpreted clinically and to account for normal temporal variation within a clip (e.g., eye motion and probe movement).
+Frame-level annotations were not performed.

+Following the initial classification, a fourth expert reviewed all labeled clips to verify the accuracy and consistency of the classifications, serving as a quality control step to ensure label reliability.
+Inter-rater agreement statistics (e.g., Cohen’s/Fleiss’ kappa) were not calculated because labeling was finalized through adjudication rather than independent overlapping annotation.
+Reviewer-specific identifiers and consensus/disagreement metadata were not captured as part of the stored label metadata; the dataset contains the final validated label for each clip.

+\subsection{Pre-processing}

 All ultrasound clips underwent mandatory preprocessing prior to release.
-The raw frames contained text overlays generated by the device (Figure~\ref{fig:eye_anatomy}), which are irrelevant—or even detrimental—to automated classification.
-Since all diagnostic information reside exclusively within the ocular region (our region of interest, ROI; Figure~\ref{fig:eye_anatomy})—including the anterior chamber, lens, vitreous, retina, and optic nerve - we initially experimented with a 256 × 256 center crop.
+Although the Qpath export process automatically removes embedded PHI (see Clip Preparation Section), the clips still contain device-generated text overlays (Figure~\ref{fig:eye_anatomy}) that may present residual re-identification risk.
+These residual texts are also irrelevant---or even detrimental---to automated classification.
+Since all diagnostic information resides exclusively within the ocular region (our region of interest, ROI; Figure~\ref{fig:eye_anatomy})---including the anterior chamber, lens, vitreous, retina and optic nerve---we initially experimented with a 256 × 256 center crop.
 Although this was effective for clips where the globe was centrally located, it failed in cases where the globe appeared near the periphery of the image (see Figure~\ref{fig:frame_examples} for examples).
+Beyond the peripheral globe positioning shown in Figure~\ref{fig:frame_examples}, difficult scenarios include off-axis acquisitions, motion artifacts, variable gain/depth settings, and shadowing/dropout.
 Consequently, this method was not used in the final pipeline.

+Instead, we adopted a YOLOv8-based preprocessing approach for the entire dataset.
+We trained the model on 115 manually annotated frames, where bounding boxes were drawn around the ROI (Figure~\ref{fig:eye_anatomy}), and validated it on an additional 51 annotated frames.
+The model was trained for 100 epochs with hyperparameter tuning.
+The YOLOv8 model achieved strong performance in the validation set, as shown in Table~\ref{tab:yolo_performance}.
+Figure~\ref{fig:yolo_det_results} presents a comparison of ground truth labels and YOLOv8 predictions on an example validation batch of 16 different frames from different clips.
+As shown, the predicted bounding boxes closely match the annotated ground truth, with most predictions achieving confidence scores of 0.9.
+Even in cases with lower confidence scores (e.g., 0.7), the predicted bounding boxes remain well-aligned with the annotated regions, demonstrating the reliability of the automated ROI detection.